MicroCT-based imaging of microvasculature within bone and peri-implant tissues

 Animals

-In this study we used one transgenic VEGF male 21 months old mouse (see[30] for more details), 6 weeks old CB17SCID male mice, 12 weeks old C57BL/6 mice and two Göttingen minipigs.
-Animal procedures were performed in accordance with the applicable Swedish, Israeli or Swiss legislation on the protection of animals and were approved by the corresponding committees.
+In this study, we used one 21-month-old transgenic VEGF male mouse (see33 for more details), five CB17SCID male mice, three C57BL/6 mice, and two Göttingen minipigs.
+Animal procedures were performed in accordance with the applicable Swedish, Israeli, or Swiss legislation on the protection of animals and were approved by the corresponding committees.

-The murine experiment were approved by the local ethical committee of the Canton of Bern, Switzerland under the permit number BE 55/16.
-Minipig experiments were approved by the Malmö/Lund regional ethical committee, Sweden under license 5.8.18-15672/2019.
+Murine experiments were approved by the local Swiss ethical committee (Tierversuchskommission des Kantons Bern, Amt für Veterinärwesen, Bern, Switzerland) under permit number BE 55/16.
+Minipig experiments were approved by the Malmö/Lund Ethics Committee on Animal Testing at the Lund District Court, Sweden under license 5.8.18-15672/2019.

 Figure 1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
-This visualization approach enables a simultaneous display of bone and its vascularization.
-These tomographic datasets were also used in another study[30], where we performed simultaneous quantification of vasculature and bone volume.
+This visualization approach enables the simultaneous display of bone and its vascularization.
+These tomographic datasets were also used in another study33, where we performed simultaneous quantification of vasculature and bone volume.

-Figure 1: microangioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.
-After perfusion with µAngiofil the murine tibia was harvested, fixated in 4% PFA and imaged by microCT.
+Figure 1: microAngioCT of the proximal murine tibia of a 21-month-old VEGF transgenic male mouse.
+After perfusion with μAngiofil, the murine tibia was harvested, fixated in 4 % PFA and imaged by microCT.
 Arrowheads mark microvessels within the tibia.
 The diameter of the tibia shaft is around 1 mm.
-On the right side of the image one can distinguish the bigger epiphyseal vessels.
+On the right side of the image, one can distinguish the bigger epiphyseal vessels.
 The bone tissue appears white at the plane of the virtual section through the microCT-dataset.

 Decalcification of the μAngiofil-perfused murine tibia

-We successfully established a bone-decalcifying protocol (for murine hind limb) with 10% ethylenediamine tetra-acetic acid (EDTA) solution[34] by adapting previous work[15].
+We successfully established a bone decalcifying protocol (for murine hind limb) with 10% ethylenediamine tetra-acetic acid (EDTA) solution38 by adapting previous work17.

 Decalcification of bone tissue does not negatively influence the bone structure itself, but reduces the X-ray absorption of bone tissue and thus makes it impossible to visualize it simultaneously with the vasculature (Fig. 2 B).

-As described above, we instilled the lower body of 6 weeks old CB17SCID male mice with µAngiofil.
-After polymerization of the contrast agent, hind limbs were collected, fixed in 4% PFA and stored in PFA until scanning.
-After a first scan the hind limbs were decalcified over 7 days in 10% EDTA (pH 7.5) at room temperature and then a second scan was performed.
+As described above, we instilled the lower body of 10-week-old CB17SCID male mice with μAngiofil.
+Following polymerization of the contrast agent, the hind limbs were collected, fixed in 4 % PFA, and stored in PFA until scanning.
+After an initial tomographic scan, the hind limbs were decalcified in 10% EDTA (pH 7.5) at room temperature for 7 days, followed by a second tomographic scan of the sample.

-These samples were imaged with a SKYSCAN 1172, with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 µA.
-The X-rays were filtered by 0.25 mm of aluminum.
-Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 2 projections being averaged for noise reduction.
-Each projection image with a size of 4000 x 2672 pixels was exposed for 1740 ms. This resulted in an isometric voxel size of 3.19 µm.
+These samples were imaged with a SkyScan 1172 (Version F, control software version 1.5 (build 23), Bruker microCT N.V., Kontich, Belgium), with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 μA.
+The X-ray spectrum was filtered by 0.25 mm of aluminum.
+Projection images were recorded over a sample rotation of 180°, with one projection acquired at every 0.1°, with 2 projections averaged for noise reduction.
+Each projection image with a size of 4000 x 2672 pixels was exposed for 1740 ms. This resulted in an isotropic voxel size of 3.19 μm.

-Figure 2: microangioCT-based visualization of the diaphysis of CB17SCID mice tibia before (A & A’) and after decalcification with 10% EDTA (B & B’).
+Figure 2: microAngioCT-based visualization of the diaphysis of CB17SCID mice tibia before (A & A’) and after decalcification with 10% EDTA (B & B’).
 In A and A’ the tibia bone appears brighter and opaque due to higher X-ray absorption.
 In B and B’ the tibia bone appears transparent due to its lowered X-ray absorption after decalcification.
 Due to the decalcification, connecting vessels between the periosteal vessels and the vessels of the bone marrow cavity (bmc) are more easily detectable (blue arrows in A vs. B).
 The visualization of the vessels within the medullar cavity (central sinus (CS)) is also improved.
 At the external surface of the tibia, supplying arteries are visible (arteria et vena nutricia (avn)).
+The structure of the bone tissue is no longer clearly detectable after the decalcification (B-B’).

 As mentioned in the introduction, simultaneous imaging of bone and vasculature is crucial in a bone metastatic disease model.
 Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, decalcifying the bone tissue is highly unfavorable.

-The visualization (CTvox (v.3.3.1, microCT Bruker, Kontich, Belgium)) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
+The visualization (CTvox (v.3.3.1), Bruker microCT N.V., Kontich, Belgium) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
 Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. 3).

-Figure 3: microangioCT of a xenograft tumor implanted into tibia of 6 weeks old CB17SCID male mice.
-A: Maximum intensity projection (MIP) of the three-dimensional dataset of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior harvesting.
-Inset: X-ray image prior to terminal anesthesia.
-B: Virtual section through the microangioCT dataset visualizing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
+Figure 3: microAngioCT of a xenograft tumor implanted into tibia of 6-week-old CB17SCID male mice.
+A: Maximum intensity projection (MIP) of the three-dimensional dataset of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior to harvesting.
+Inset: X-ray image before sample harvesting.
+B: Virtual section through the microAngioCT dataset visualizing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
 C: A more deeply positioned virtual section displaying the inner surface of the diseased tibia.
-Besides irregularly patterned tumor vessels (in B & C) further bony structures like growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.
+Besides irregularly patterned tumor vessels (in B & C) further bony structures like the growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.

-microangioCT of mandible in a large animal model (Göttingen Minipig)
+microAngioCT of the mandible in a large animal model (Göttingen Minipig)

 Göttingen minipigs (Ellegaard Göttingen Minipig, Dalmose, Denmark) were anesthetized intramuscularly (25–35 mg/kg, Dexdomitor; Orion Pharma Animal Health and 50–70 mg/kg, Zoletil 100 Vet, Virbac) and intravenously heparinized with 300 IE/kg (Heparin LEO, LEO Pharma).
 After heparin infusion, the pigs were euthanized with an intravenous dose (100 mg/kg) of pentobarbital (Euthanimal vet, VM Pharma).
-The external carotid artery was accessed by blunt dissection through tissue of the ventral neck and cannulated (BD Venflon, 17G).
-After washing out the blood with PBS, the corresponding head side was selectively perfused with µAngiofil through the arterial tree.
+The external carotid artery was accessed by blunt dissection through the tissue of the ventral neck and cannulated (BD Venflon, 17G).
+After washing out the blood with PBS, the corresponding head side was selectively perfused with μAngiofil through the arterial tree.
 Otherwise, the perfusion was performed with the same approach as in the previously described mice experiments.
-After polymerization of µAngiofil we excised the mandible and fixated and stored it in 4% PFA solution at 4° C.
+After the polymerization of μAngiofil, we excised the mandible and fixated and stored it in a 4 % PFA solution at 4 °C.

 Osseointegration of implants is influenced by angiogenesis.
 As such, studying angiogenesis and, correspondingly the vascular supply of the peri-implant tissue in detail is important for dental research and many implantology studies.
 So far, the only reliable approach to assess the vascular supply remains histology, limited to single two-dimensional sections.

-While microCT imaging allows for non-destructive, fully 3D imaging of dental research samples with implants, such imaging is a challenging task due to the presence of these metal parts with high density and X-ray absorption within the samples.
-A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible[10].
-For distinguishing the vasculature from both the metal implants and the mineralized bone tissue, the vasculature has to be instilled with a suitable contrast agent.
-The X-ray absorption characteristics of µAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels as well as metal implants.
-We imaged an µAngiofil-instilled minipig hemimandibula with a SKYSCAN 2214 (Fig. 6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 µA.
+While microCT imaging allows for non-destructive, fully 3D imaging of dental research samples with implants, such imaging presents challenges.
+This is due to the presence of high-density metal parts with strong X-ray absorption within the samples.
+A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible10.
+To distinguish the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
+The X-ray absorption characteristics of μAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels as well as metal (titanium) implants.
+We imaged an μAngiofil-instilled minipig hemimandibula with a SkyScan 2214 (control software version 1.0.0, Bruker microCT N.V., Kontich, Belgium) (Fig. 6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 μA.
 The X-rays were filtered by 1 mm of copper.
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.18° and 4 projections being averaged for noise reduction.
-Each projection image with a size of 2929 x 1944 pixels was exposed for 1080 ms. This resulted in an isometric voxel size of 8 µm.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.18°, with 4 projections averaged for noise reduction.
+Each projection image with a size of 2929 x 1944 pixels was exposed for 1080 ms. This resulted in an isotropic voxel size of 8 μm.

 In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges, as shown in Fig. 6, Panel C. Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. 6, Panel D) is enabled without requiring a decalcification step.

-Figure 6: microangioCT of the peri-implant vasculature of a minipig mandibula.
-Panel A: Maximum intensity projection image of the minipig mandible dataset with 4 metal implants and µAngiofil-perfused vessels.
+Figure 6: microAngioCT of the peri-implant vasculature of a minipig mandibula.
+Panel A: Maximum intensity projection image of the minipig mandible dataset with four metal implants and μAngiofil-perfused vessels.
 Panel B: virtual transversal section through the dataset showing an implant within the mandible.
-The colored circles mark structures with different gray values ranges.
+The colored circles mark structures with different gray value ranges.
 Corresponding peaks with color legend are marked on the histogram in panel C. Such differences in gray levels allow a straightforward segmentation of the structures of interest as displayed in the 3D visualization in panel D.

 Discussion

-Non-destructive microCT imaging is considered the only viable approach for 3D imaging of an intact bone-implant interface[23].
-To properly distinguish the vasculature from other soft tissue structures, instillation of a contrast agent or producing a vascular replica is necessary.
+Non-destructive microCT imaging is is widely regarded as the only viable method for 3D imaging of an intact bone-implant interface26.
+To accurately differentiate vasculature from other soft tissue structures, the use of a contrast agent or the creation of a vascular replica is essential.

-The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation[34].
-Such a decalcification step enables tomographic imaging of the murine hind limb vasculature with less artifacts around the bone at lower acceleration voltages of the X-ray source due to the reduced radiopacity of the sample.
+The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation38.
+Such a decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower acceleration voltages of the X-ray source due to the reduced radiopacity of the sample.
 Such lower acceleration voltages often enable shortened scanning times, leading to a higher sample throughput.
-Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature and facilitates histological evaluation of the sample, as previously described[34].
+Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature, and facilitates histological evaluation of the sample, as previously described38.
+However, the decalcification step renders bone tissue transparent, disabling simultaneous 3D imaging of the bony and vascular structures.

-One of the noteworthy possible applications of this approach is simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. 3).
-Especially for studying bone metastatic models it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.
+One of the noteworthy possible applications of this approach is the simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. 3).
+Especially for studying bone metastatic models, it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.
 Such a decalcification would hinder the thorough assessment of pathological processes in bone tissue.
-These pathological processes can lead to so-called skeletal-related-events, which are associated with shortened survival and deterioration of quality of life[41], and should therefore be avoided.
-Our method allows to study the response to specific treatments, including bone-targeted and antiangiogenic therapies.
-These can be assessed within the same sample and in 3D, and be followed up with a histological examination if desired[42].
+These pathological processes can cause skeletal-related events, which are associated with shortened survival and deterioration of quality of life51, and should therefore be avoided.
+Our method allows studying the response to specific treatments, including bone-targeted and antiangiogenic therapies.
+These can be assessed in 3D within the same sample, and be followed up with a histological examination if desired52.
 The presented method could offer additional insights into the interplay between angiogenesis and bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
-The potential findings can be crucial for selecting potential drug candidates and proper treatment decision and efficacy prediction.
+The potential findings can be crucial for selecting potential drug candidates, proper treatment decisions, and efficacy prediction.

 In dental research, preclinical models can be divided into small and large animals.
 Small animal models, particularly mice and rats, are highly popular, due to their practical size and cost-effectiveness.
-The microCT scan of correspondingly small samples perfused with µAngiofil can be performed with a voxel size around 1 µm, providing excellent detail resolution (Fig. 4).
+The microCT scan of correspondingly small samples, perfused with μAngiofil can be performed with a voxel size of around 1 μm, providing excellent detail resolution (Fig. 4).
 Murine mandibles and teeth are challenging for assessing the vasculature.
 This is due to the location of most of the vessels within the bone canals or in the proximity of the hard tissue.
 This consequently leads to the lack of larger bone-free volumes in which the vasculature is easily distinguishable.
-Gray value based segmentation of bone and contrast-agent-instilled vasculature is compounded by the fact that murine bone has a higher mineral bone density when compared to other species[43,44].
-Nonetheless, with the improved perfusion protocol mentioned above we achieved appropriate imaging of such samples and were able to visualize vasculature in mineralized bone tissue.
+Gray value-based segmentation of bone and contrast-agent-instilled vasculature is compounded by the fact that murine bone has a higher mineral bone density when compared to other species41,42.
+Nonetheless, with the dual-energy approach described above, we achieved appropriate imaging of such samples and were able to visualize and distinguish vasculature in/from mineralized bone tissue.

-For murine models, a recently published tissue-clearing-based imaging approach[23] could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and availability of transgenic mouse lines.
-Though, there are limitations of such a tissue-clearing imaging approach.
-Namely; i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present; ii) limited imaging depth (around 800 µm in a mouse model[23]) due to the challenges of achieving complete transparency of bone tissue.
-Large anisotropic distortion of the sample may lead to the alteration of the common site of interest, namely the implant-tissue interface.
+The presence of implanted biomedical devices further complicates the imaging process.
+For murine model studies, a recently published tissue-clearing-based imaging approach26 could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and the availability of transgenic mouse lines.
+However, there are limitations to such a tissue-clearing imaging approach.
+Namely: i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present; ii) limited imaging depth (approximately 800 μm in a mouse model26) due to the challenges of achieving complete transparency of bone tissue.
+Significant anisotropic distortion of the sample may alter the implant-tissue interface, a common site of interest.
 The limitation of the maximal achievable imaging depth makes such an approach impractical for usage in large animal models.

-Our presented microangioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. 5). µAngiofil has noticeably different attenuation than mineralized bone in most species and allows for distinction, segmentation and visualization of soft tissue, bone tissue, vessels filled with the contrast agent as well as metal implants according to their gray values in the histogram (Fig. 6).
+Our presented microAngioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. 5). μAngiofil exhibits significantly different attenuation properties than mineralized bone in most species and allows for distinction, segmentation and visualization of soft tissue, bone tissue, vessels filled with the contrast agent as well as metal implants according to their gray values in the histogram (Fig. 6).

-To the best of our knowledge, ours is the first study demonstrating non-destructive 3D imaging of the microvasculature of bone in the proximity of metal objects/implants in a large animal model.
+To the best of our knowledge, our study is the first to demonstrate non-destructive 3D imaging of the microvasculature of bone in the proximity of metal objects/implants in a large animal model.

 Limitations of our approach

-Our presented method for the investigation of the microvasculature within the bone tissue is thus mainly limited by the imaging method.
-Namely, this is the correlation between achievable resolution and the physical size of the imaged sample.
-If the sample is only a few millimeters in diameter, the voxel sizes in the range of 1 µm enable visualization of the microvasculature down to the capillary bed[3134].
-In case of large samples, like minipig hemimandible, the achievable voxel size is approximately 10 times larger (≥8 µm).
-In such samples the finest microvessels with diameter under 40 µm thus cannot be accurately visualized (see Fig. 5 & 6).
+The method we presented for investigating the microvasculature within bone tissue is primarily limited by the imaging technique.
+Specifically, this limitation arises from the correlation between achievable resolution and the physical size of the imaged sample.
+For small samples, such as those just a few millimeters in diameter, voxel sizes on the order of 1 μm enable visualization of the microvasculature down to the capillary bed3538.
+However, for larger samples, such as the minipig hemimandible, the achievable voxel size is approximately 10 times larger (≥8 μm).
+In such cases, the finest microvessels with diameters under 40 μm cannot be accurately visualized (see Fig. 5 & 6).

 Author Contributions